 The ganache you can drizzle along the top.
 You will then spread the ganache to give a smooth look on the top and sides of your yule log.

-Using a fork will create the log-like feel.
+Using a fork will create a log-like feel.

 This “Buche de Noel” is beautiful and will promise to delight your friends and family this Christmas season.